Saturday, September 3, 2011

 As we passed through the city of Camden, Maine, we came upon this beautiful harbor and decided to stop for a look around.
 By day’s end, we felt as though it was one of the most picturesque and family friendly cities we have ever visited.

-As luck would have it, this happened to be Camden’s annual Windjammer Festival and the harbor and town was bustling with activities.
+As luck would have it, this happened to be Camden’s Annual Windjammer Festival and the harbor and town was bustling with activities.

 It was complete with pirates, 14 windjammers, schooners, historic yachts and sail boats.